agataskrzyniarz1/RAG_chatQA/README.md

 * Copies bibliography (`biblio.bib`) to `data/final/`.

-## Part 2: Cleaning Noise from Markdown

 ### `clean_noise.py`

-The script removes extraneous elements that may interfere with embeddings and LLM processing:
+The script cleans markdown noise – removes extraneous elements that may interfere with embeddings and LLM processing:
 - Curly-brace blocks `({...})`
 - Internal Markdown links
 - Images with attributes